Priya Balasubramanian, PhD

 Priya Balasubramanian, PhD, is an experienced scientist with an extensive background in clinical and translational research.
 She is passionate about advancing research programs to rapidly bring new therapies to patients who need them most.

 Dr. Balasubramanian has extensive experience communicating with scientific, business, and lay audiences.
-She will work with the CURE Research Team to advance our research programs and initiatives and while supporting research communications.
+She works on CURE Epilepsy’s Research Team to advance our research programs and initiatives while supporting research communications.